guybedford/es-module-shims/README.md

 The double execution being a result of the polyfill approach for this edge case.

+This is why it is advisable to always ensure modules use bare specifiers to fail early and avoid double execution.

-To avoid double execution in cases like this, adding the `"noshim"` attribute to the script tag will ensure that ES Module Shims skips processing this script entirely:
+Adding the `"noshim"` attribute to the script tag will also ensure that ES Module Shims skips processing this script entirely:

 ```html
 <script type="module" noshim>